renesas/renesas-nvidia-tao-integration/gui/readme.md

 - **Epochs**: Number of complete training cycles over the dataset
 - **Enable QAT**: Option to use Quantization-Aware Training (for retraining)
 - **Image Width/Height**: Input size for the model (dependent on your dataset/model)
+- **Enable  Pre-trained model**: For the DetectNetV2 model, disabling this option uses a randomly initialized model instead of a pre-trained one.
+This lets you train on images with custom dimensions (multiples of 16) rather than being restricted to the KITTI resolution used by the pre-trained model.

 > **Note:** If the accuracy is not satisfactory after evaluation, you can retrain the model by re-running this step.
 For advanced configuration, modify the `train_config.yaml` file directly.